WesEfird/Monolith/README.md

 - [x] Improve tracking of deployed endpoints.
 Possibly implement a database.
 - [x] Implement authentication between the server and endpoints.
 - [x] Implement the building of endpoint binaries from the server console.
-- [ ] Implement file transfers between the server and endpoints.
+- [x] Implement file transfers between the server and endpoints.
+- [ ] Implement DNS as a transport method for communicating with endpoints.
 - [ ] Support ability for a live shell session to an endpoint.
 (Currently only pseudo-live)
 - [ ] Write an endpoint in C. (SSPI is a nightmare)